cs124/pa7-chatbot/README.md

     python3 repl.py < testing/test_scripts/simple.txt

+*[For Windows users: If you are running the above in PowerShell and see an error, try running in cmd instead!]*

 As you can see, each line of `simple.txt` is entered consecutively into the chatbot.
 However, the script terminates once it hits `:quit` and any lines afterwards will not be executed.

 This will be useful when you want to test the same script multiple times.
 We will be testing your code with similar (but not the same) scripts as the ones provided in test_inputs.